Azure/bicep-registry-modules/avm/res/key-vault/vault/README.md

 - Required: No
 - Type: string

+### Parameter: `privateEndpoints.privateDnsZoneGroupName`

+Optional.
+The name of the private DNS zone group to create if `privateDnsZoneResourceIds` were provided.

+- Required: No
+- Type: string

 ### Parameter: `privateEndpoints.privateDnsZoneResourceIds`

 Optional.
 The private DNS zone groups to associate the private endpoint with.
 A DNS zone group can support up to 5 DNS zones.